nblumoe/nblumoe.github.com/_posts/2012-10-13-getting-started-with-tmux.md

 {% endhighlight %}

-tmuxinator wants to start your favorite editor, so make sure you set an environment variable EDITOR accordingly.
+tmuxinator wants to start your favorite editor, so make sure you set an environment variable $EDITOR accordingly.
 Also put this in your `~/.bashrc`:
 {% highlight bash %}
 [[ -s $HOME/.tmuxinator/scripts/tmuxinator ]] && source